Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 Once I got it home I couldn't wait to get it apart.
 Immediately, I recognised the vibrator as being of the kind used in my DuMont, and other large American made inverters.
 As far as I can tell, it's a type developed by Electronic Laboratories in the 1930's.
 The vibrator has four sets of contacts either side of the reed.
 These are paralleled into two connections each side.

-Also noticeable was the buffer capacitor had been replaced by a modern polypropylene type, with a 1998 date stamp.
+Also noticeable was the timing (buffer) capacitor had been replaced by a modern polypropylene type, with a 1998 date stamp.
 Evidently, the inverter had been used fairly recently.
 I then noticed the battery leads had been replaced, and instead of emerging through their separate grommets at the front of the chassis, both wires had been fed through only one of them.
 There was no fuse to be seen.
 Both control knobs were missing.

 Above chassis view.
 This photo was taken after the buffer capacitor had been properly mounted.